-I don’t need to tell you how important money is.
+You don’t need me to tell you why money is important.
 Maybe only second to love, money is the most sought after thing in the world.

 You would think that there would be classes taught in school every year on how to properly manage money.
-Regrettably, we learn the hardest money lessons on our own well into adulthood.
+Regrettably, we learn the hardest financial lessons on our own well into adulthood.

 Why?
 Because our parents never broke the cycle and taught us.
 We could’ve been practicing since the age of 3.